Onlineberatung/documentation/docs/releases/backend.md

 ### Unreleased

-Update `/nginx/conf/nginx.conf` from the repository.
+Update `/nginx/conf/nginx.conf`.
 There are changes in the configuration of the nginx log format for the access log file.

+Update `/nginx/conf/adminer.conf`.
+Obsolete tls versions has been removed from ssl configuration.

+Update `/nginx/conf/server-ssl.conf`.
+Obsolete tls versions has been removed from ssl configuration.